How To Reduce Video Buffering Issues When Streaming?

 c.
 Quality Communication with ISPs: Maintaining open lines of communication with ISPs is essential for addressing potential issues promptly.
 Collaborate with ISPs to identify and resolve any peering or connectivity problems that may be impacting your video streaming performance.

-8. Continuous Platform Updates
+8. Regular Streaming Platform Updates

 Streaming platforms should continuously strive to optimize their performance.